 - Drive more revenue

 Furthermore, today’s diners expect comfort along with supreme food quality.
 To keep up with modern customers’ demands, you need to offer them digital ordering services.
 But it is not as simple as it seems- you need to shake hands with an experienced technology partner who is familiar with the functioning and also helps you with business planning.

 How to Move Your Pizzeria Online

 Now you must be clear about how much does it important is to embrace modern technology solutions for your pizza business.
 Taking your conventional business online may seem daunting, but in the world of digitization and social distancing, it is the only way to survive and thrive.

 - You can partner up with food delivery marketplaces such as GrubHub, Zomato, and Postmates.

 - You can integrate custom delivery solutions from Elluminati

 Technology has paved a new road for businesses to run.
-Dominos clone app have become the backbone of the restaurant and pizza business in recent years.
+Domino’s clone app has become the backbone of the restaurant and pizza business in recent years.
 The usage of mobile apps has stiffened business owners to develop a mobile app to promote their business online.
 Everyone wants to earn a name like Domino’s but is hesitant to embrace solutions as they are concerned about cost.

-The development cost of a app depends on multiple factors such as the app’s complexity, features, designs, testing, etc. The total time essential for development depends on the number of programmers involved in each process.
+The development cost of an app depends on multiple factors, such as the app’s complexity, features, designs, testing, etc. The total time essential for development depends on the number of programmers involved in each process.
 If you want to integrate more features, the development costs will go higher.
-But if your pizzeria has only one store and limited resources, you should opt for white label solutions.
+But if your pizzeria has only one store and limited resources, you should opt for white-label solutions.

-To know the exact development cost, contact us, and we will glad to help you achieve new highs.
+To know the exact development cost, contact us, and we will be glad to help you achieve new highs.